indeqs/ETHLEND/README.md

 # ETHLEND
-A protocol mimicking borrowing and lending on Ethereum.
+A protocol mimicking borrowing and lending on Ethereum like aave but very very simplified.
+Meant for educational purposes only and not be used in production.